Peter the Aleut

+Semyon Yanovsky's letter, which was the first account of Peter's alleged martyrdom, written 50 years after his murder, describes Peter as being murdered and tortured by Spanish soldiers on the orders of the Jesuits.
+However, historians reject the involvement of the Jesuits because they were not present in the territory at the time.

 Martyrdom

+At the time identified for Peter's death, California was Spanish territory, and Spain was worried about Russian advances southwards from Alaska.
 According to the most fully developed version of the story, in 1815 a group of Russian employees of the Russian American Company and their Aleut seal and otter hunters, including Peter, was captured by Spanish soldiers, while hunting illicitly for seals near San Pedro, (which has variably been interpreted as either San Pedro, Los Angeles or as San Pedro y San Pablo Asistencia (in Pacifica, California).
 According to the original account, the soldiers took them to "the mission in Saint-Pedro" for interrogation.
 One Russian source states that after being taken prisoner near modern Los Angeles, the captives were taken to Mission Dolores—that is, modern San Francisco.
-With threats of torture, the Roman Catholic priests attempted to force the Aleuts to deny their Orthodox faith and to convert to Roman Catholicism.

-When the Aleuts refused, the priest had a toe severed from each of Peter's feet.
-Peter still refused to renounce his faith and the Spanish priest ordered a group of Native Americans, indigenous to California, to cut off each finger of Peter's hands, one joint at a time, finally removing both his hands.
-They eventually disemboweled him, making him a martyr to the Eastern Orthodox faith.
-The Spanish captors were about to torture the next Aleut when orders were received to release the other Russian and Native Alaskan prisoners.

 Historicity

-An account of the martyrdom of Peter the Aleut is contained in a lengthy letter written on November 22, 1865, by Semyon Yanovsky to Damascene, abbot of the Valaam Monastery in Finland.
+The only contemporary account of Peter the Aleut is contained in a lengthy letter written on November 22, 1865, by Semyon Yanovsky to Damascene, abbot of the Valaam Monastery in Finland, 50 years after his death.
 Yanovsky (1789–1876), who is also one of the chief sources of information about St. Herman of Alaska, was chief manager of the Russian colonies from 1818 to 1820.
 In the letter he was reporting on an incident that he had heard from a supposed eyewitness, and that had taken place fifty years earlier in 1815.
 The letter contains the description of Peter being tortured by "Jesuits" but this would have been virtually impossible, as the Jesuit order had been expelled from all Spanish territories in 1767, suppressed generally in 1773, and had only been reconstituted in 1814 (one year before Peter's alleged death).
 In 1815 there were no Jesuits within several thousand miles of California, as the reconstitution of the Jesuits in New Spain (that is, Mexico) would not take place until 1816.
 There were only Franciscans in California at the time, and it would be highly unlikely that anyone could confuse members of the two well-known and very dissimilar orders.
 Yanovsky adds, "At the time I reported all this to the Head Office in St. Petersburg."
 And indeed, this earlier communication, his official dispatch to the company's main office—dated Feb.
 15, 1820, five years after the event—also relates the story of St. Peter's martyrdom, albeit with different details.